kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook's original "blue" app is still the most important part of Facebook, having the most users and bringing in the most revenue.
 Facebook earns revenue mainly from selling advertising in the main Facebook feed, but it also earns revenue from advertising within the Market Place, Watch tab, and Facebook Stories.

-**Estimated share of core Facebook app on advertising revenue is around 59%, and the core part of this (57%) is Facebook Feed.
+**The estimated share of core Facebook app on advertising revenue is around 59%, and the core part of this (57%) is Facebook Feed.
 About 1% is attributable to Market Place ad revenue, which is growing strongly but is still quite a small revenue stream.**

 We should not forget about Facebook Stories, but their share of advertising revenue is estimated to be below 0.5%.